mtvbrianking/multi-auth/readme.md

 >>> config('auth.guards');
 ```

+**Check routes:**

-**Check routes:** to find out which new routes have been created for your guard
+To find out which new routes have been created for your guard

 `$ php artisan route:list`

 <hr/>